 Why is “Sweet Caroline” the Boston Red Sox Theme Song?

-On Saturday night I was at the Binghamton Senators game and the song "Sweet Caroline" was played in honor of the victims of the Boston Marathon bombings.
-And then shortly after, I received word from a friend who lives in Boston told me that she was at a game at Fenway when Neil Diamond himself showed up unannounced at Fenway that day and asked to sing "Sweet Caroline" to the Red Sox fans at the game.
+Shortly after the Boston Marathon bombings, I was at a Binghamton Senators game and the song "Sweet Caroline" was played in honor of the victims of the Boston Marathon bombings.
+A couple days later, a friend who lives in Boston told me that she was at a game at Fenway when Neil Diamond himself showed up unannounced and asked permission to sing "Sweet Caroline" to the Red Sox fans at the game.
 Just another reason why I have an "old enough to be my father, but I don't care" crush on Neil.
 But that's beside the point.

 If you're not a Red Sox fan, you probably have no clue why "Sweet Caroline" has special meaning to the people of Boston.
 I know that I didn't, so decided to search for the answer.